medienbaecker/kirby-modules/README.md

 Each module's visibility can be toggled with a single click on its card.
 Hidden modules stay in place — they keep their sort position and any inline edits — but the frontend skips over them when iterating `$page->modules()`.
 The card shows a striped background while a module is hidden.

-Hidden modules get a signed preview URL (token + `_module` query param) so authors can verify them on the live URL without Panel login.
-The preview button appears in the card's toolbar only while the module is hidden — visible modules render via their parent's URL.
+Every module's card has a preview button in its toolbar.
+Visible modules link to the module's anchor on the live parent page.
+Hidden modules get a signed preview URL (token + `_module` query param) instead, so authors can verify them on the live URL without Panel login.

 ## Section Options